-Athletics Middle and high school sports will continue to follow CIAC guidelines for fall, winter and spring sports. ~ Clubs/Activities All clubs and activities will resume in full this fall.
-V Training All staff will receive ongoing professional development and training in any health safety protocols in place as required by the State of CT. ~ Illness To continue to maintain a safe learning environment, parents and caregivers will need to keep students home when ill.
+Athletics Middle and high school sports will continue to follow CIAC guidelines for fall, winter and spring sports. ~ Clubs/Activities All clubs and activities will resume in full this fall. ~ Training All staff will receive ongoing professional development and training in any health safety protocols in place as required by the State of CT. ~ illness To continue to maintain a safe learning environment, parents and caregivers will need to keep students home when ill.
 Parents will need to inform the school nurse if students are out ill.
-Families and staff should notify the nurse if they (or their students) have had contact with someone who is positive for COVID-19.
-Sanitization All facilities will be cleaned and disinfected in accordance with DPH and CDC guidelines. ~ Ventilation Enhancements have been made to existing HVAC systems to increase ventilation rates in accordance with State DPH guidelines.
-For schools and classrooms without HVAC systems, air purifiers with HEPA filters are in place. ~
+Families and staff should notify the nurse if they (or their students) have had contact with someone who is positive for COVID-19. ~ Sanitization All facilities will be cleaned and disinfected in accordance with DPH and CDC guidelines.
+7 Ventilation Enhancements have been made to existing HVAC systems to increase ventilation rates in accordance with State DPH guidelines.
+For schools and classrooms without HVAC systems, air purifiers with HEPA filters are in place.
+V Transportation Transportation will resume at capacity.
+Masks are required on all public transportation in accordance with federal CDC guidelines. ~

-Transportation Transportation will resume at capacity.
-While we encourage unvaccinated students to protect themselves on buses by wearing a mask, masks will remain optional unless otherwise required by the State of Connecticut. > DISEASE PREVENTION RESTRICTION SAFETY Quarantining We will continue to follow the DPH and CDC guidance regarding quarantine and isolation, currently requiring 7 days of quarantine (day 5 negative test).
+CONTRACTOR OF THE PREVENTION OF THE PREVENT OF THE PREVEN We will continue to follow the DPH and CDC guidance regarding quarantine and isolation, currently requiring 7 days of quarantine (day 5 negative test).
+A direct contact for unvaccinated students is to be within 3 feet for 15 minutes or more.
 Vaccinated individuals will not be required to quarantine or isolate if asymptomatic.
-Only direct contacts will be notified. \ Support for Quarantined Students Students who are required to quarantine will be provided assignments through Google Classroom (asynchronous) and supported by an online tutor/mentor to maintain engagement in learning. • Covid Testing We will continue to provide testing for school community members through our Newtown School-based Health Center located at Newtown Middle School.
-V Volunteers Volunteers will be permitted to visit schools as long as health metrics allow.
-Volunteers working with students will be asked to wear a mask unless fully vaccinated. • WEET MY We will continue to support the vaccination of staff and eligible students through our local Newtown Health Department and other community partners.
-V Vaccination ###################################### Programs and services across the district, including counseling, mindfulness at the elementary and intermediate levels, SOS (Signs of Suicide), QPR training, Hope Squad, and Kids in Crisis at the secondary level, will continue to support students' mental health and well-being.
+Only direct contacts will be notified. ~ Google Support for Quarantined Students Students who are required to quarantine will be provided assignments through Google Classroom or use of Seesaw (asynchronous) and supported by an online tutor/mentor to maintain engagement in learning. ~ Covid Testing We will continue to provide testing for school community members through our Newtown School-based Health Center located at Newtown Middle School. ~ Volunteers Volunteers will be permitted to visit schools as long as health metrics allow.
+All volunteers will be required to wear a mask in school buildings and on buses. ~ Vaccination We will continue to support the vaccination of staff and eligible students through our local Newtown Health Department and other community partners. ~ Mental Health Programs and services across the district, including counseling, mindfulness at the elementary and intermediate levels, SOS (Signs of Suicide), QPR training, Hope Squad, and Kids in Crisis at the secondary level, will continue to support students' mental health and well-being. ~